alejandro-feo/cpp-game/README.md

 # C++ Learning Game

-This small project is an interactive LLM powered C++ learning game built with Streamlit.
+This small project is an interactive LLM-powered C++ learning game built with Streamlit.
 You need a valid API key to use this game.

 ## Features